 Your email signature is your first impression in business communications, more so than your business card, smile or handshake.
-Here are a few tips to help you avoid common email signature failures:
+Here are a few tips from our email marketing agency to help you avoid common email signature failures:

 Many companies include their logo in their email signatures as an attachment.
 While the logo and layout might show beautifully on your screen, different devices and software may display it differently.
 Many attachments even come through as actual attachments rather than an image, which can confuse and frustrate recipients.

 Overall, we recommend avoiding attachments in email signatures whenever possible.
 And please, don’t be among the few people left attaching an “electronic business card.”
 Your email signature is your electronic business card.
 Devices are now able to pull contact information from email signatures seamlessly, defeating the original purpose for attaching an e-business card.

 An email signature should include a combination of the following:

 - Phone number (office and mobile, if desired)

 If your company has recently garnered industry recognition, you might consider adding a line (or perhaps a digital badge if the awarding organization provides you with one) in your signature.
 On the flip side, adding several certifications or associations can get distracting for recipients.
 Use your best judgment.

 Here’s two things you don’t need.
 Fax numbers are superfluous.
 Virtually anything that can be faxed can be emailed as an attachment or pdf.
 One less number reduces the clutter as well.
 We’re also going to go against the grain here and say that you don’t necessarily need to include your email address in your email signature.
 It takes up extra space that could be better used and seems redundant given that recipients can see your email address in the “From” field on any message you send them.